 - 1. Discontinue power to dryer. - 2.
 Remove backguard. - 3.
-Follow steps 3 through 6 from "Replacement of Rear Basket Support Pillow Block Bearing." - 4.
+Follow steps 3 through 6 from "Replacement of Rear Basket Support Pillow Block Bearing". - 4.
 Remove the two (2) retaining rings from the tumbler shaft. - 5.
 Remove the two (2) bolts holding the front basket support pillow block bearing to the dryer. - 6.
 Loosen bearing collar set screws (2) and as the end of the basket shaft is lifted up slightly, slide the bearing off the shaft. - 7.
-Prop a block of wood between the basket shaft and the bearing mount to keep the basket level and in place. - 8.
+Prop a block of wood between the basket shaft and the bearing to the dryer. - 8.
 Replace by reversing steps 2 through 6.